-- Participation in the Departmental Audits. - Attendance at the weekly perinatal meetings, monthly risk management meetings and monthly labour ward forum. - Opportunity to attend CTG interpretation training. - Participation in clinical research/audit in collaboration with the obstetric department. - Dedicated time each week for project/audit work. - If successful please get in touch 1 month before starting to discuss projects etc.
+- Participation in the Departmental Audits. - Attendance at the weekly perinatal meetings, monthly risk management meetings and labour ward forum. - Opportunity to attend CTG interpretation training. - Participation in clinical research/audit in collaboration with the obstetric department. - Dedicated time each week for project/audit work. - Writing case reports/audits/QI projects with a view to presenting at regional/national meetings. - If successful please get in touch 1 month before starting to discuss projects etc.